 This car is smooth and quiet around town, stable and secure at speed on the highway, and sporty and competent on winding roads.
 Out on the open road, it makes no apologies to BMWs, Mercedes-Benzes, Lexuses and Infinitis.
 You can keep up with them, pass them, or let them go while you relax in your luxurious surroundings.

-The Cadillac Seville delivers the refinement, performance and handling expected from a BMW, Mercedes-Benz, Lexus or Infiniti.
-The Seville is a sedan that truly loves to be driven, whether you're winding down back roads or commuting through traffic with the Bose sound system on.
+Again for 2002, the Cadillac Seville delivers the refinement, performance and handling expected from a BMW, Mercedes-Benz, Lexus or Infiniti.
+The Seville is a sedan that truly loves to be driven, whether MR technology is helping you wind your way down back roads or if you're using the new navigation system to find your way through the streets of a strange city.
 The STS feels like a true sports sedan.